aria-0829/WPF_Data_Editor/README.md

 - Planetary Systems
 - Missions

-The editor supports online data storage and retrieval from a MongoDB database
+The editor supports online data storage and retrieval from a MongoDB database.

 There are some relationships between the objects, so related objects can automatically update when changes to one object are made.

-the editor incorporates relationships between the objects, ensuring that changes to one object automatically update related objects.